eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 val issuedDocument = documentManager.getDocumentById("document_id") as?
 IssuedDocument
 val isCertified = issuedDocument?.isCertified() == true

-// Check if any of the document's key has been invalidated val invalidatedKeys: Map<String, Boolean> = issuedDocument?.getCredentials()
+// Check if any of the document's credentials have been invalidated
+// Note: getCredentials() does not filter by temporal validity (validFrom/validUntil) val invalidatedKeys: Map<String, Boolean> = issuedDocument?.getCredentials()
     ?.associate { it.alias to it.isInvalidated() }
     ?: emptyMap()